Kongchen Lyang

 This journey is intentionally Slow...

 It does not seek to "cover" places or check off bucket lists.
 Rather, it hopes to forge a deeper connection with a few places.
-Thus, rendering a lot of (free) time for the traveller.
-Time that could be used to relax, for self reflection in the Sikkim Himalayas or to genuinely engage with the Rong community.
+Thus, rendering a lot of (free) time for the traveller to unwind, contemplate and rejuvenate in the Sikkim Himalayas.

 ...& deeply Personal.

-'Kongchen Lyang' is NOT a "tour package" but a personal passion project.
-The journey is designed after my long term explorations of Sikkim & built to support my strong relations within its indigenous community.
+'Kongchen Lyang' is NOT a commercial "tour package" but a personal passion project.
+The program is crafted based on my extensive explorations of Sikkim - built to support the Rong community and protect their homeland from mass tourism, unsustainable development and neocolonial travel.

 Stays

-Basic Homestays (Cemented) & Rustic Homestays (Wooden + Stone/Cement)
+Basic Local Homes (Cemented) & Rustic Homestays (Wooden + Stone/Cement)

 Hosts: Local Sikkimese Family